jeffry-coder/bio-link/README.md

 4. **Final Response**: The agent returns a structured answer, potentially with visualizations or data insights.

 The workflow includes a **stateful memory system**, allowing conversations to persist and enabling iterative refinements over multiple turns.
 Additionally, constraints are in place to ensure scalability when working with large datasets, such as **sampling nodes from subgraphs** for NetworkX analyses.

+## What's Next?
+- Consider alternative agentic designs like hierarchical agents or planner-executor models for better modularity and reasoning.
+- Leverage graph states to store intermediate results, reducing redundant LLM parsing to tool calls.
+- Optimize NetworkX for large graphs by implementing parallel processing and providing more robust examples.